System Designer #

 - Click a channel while a pin is selected — creates the connection and clears the selection.

-When no product is selected and no instruments are loaded, the graph is replaced with a hint: "Select a product and load a station to begin."
+When no part is selected and no instruments are loaded, the graph is replaced with a hint: "Select a part and load a station to begin."

 Bottom tabs #